 What is the average payback period?

-Approximately 8 to 12 years, depending on energy prices and usage.
+About 8 to 12 years, depending on electricity prices and usage.

 Is a home battery profitable without solar panels?